openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 Section 7.1 of [FAPI Security Profile 1.0 - Part 1: Baseline][Part1] shall apply, with the following additional requirements:

-1. Only the cipher suites recommended in [BCP195] shall be permitted.
+1. Only the cipher suites recommended in [BCP 195] shall be permitted.
 1. For the `authorization_endpoint`, the authorization server may allow additional cipher suites that are permitted by the latest version of [BCP195], if necessary to allow sufficient interoperability with users' web browsers or are required by local regulations.
-   **NOTE:** Permitted cipher suites are those that [BCP195] does not explicity say MUST NOT use.
+   **NOTE:** Permitted cipher suites are those that [BCP 195] does not explicity say MUST NOT use.

 ## 8.6 Algorithm considerations